Tara Anne Pleat, Esq.

 I feel very fortunate to have a practice that allows me to be a better mother to and advocate for my son.
 While no two family’s experiences will be identical, there are shared concerns.
 Understanding those concerns as a mother makes me a better lawyer.”

-Dedicated to serving her community and helping others to navigate the complex world of special needs law, her many local, statewide and national affiliations include : Chair-elect of the Elder Law and Special Needs Section of the New York State Bar Association; active member of the Trusts & Estates Law Section of the New York State Bar Association, member of the Special Needs Alliance, an invitation-only, national network of leading attorneys dedicated to the practice of disability and public benefits law, where she co-chairs the Publications Committee; member of the Estate Planning Council of Eastern New York, Inc., (serving as President for the 2013/2014 year); Member of the National Academy of Elder Law Attorneys (NAELA); and Member of the Academy of Special Needs Planners.
+Dedicated to serving her community and helping others to navigate the complex world of special needs law, her many local, statewide and national affiliations include : Immediate-past Chair of the Elder Law and Special Needs Section of the New York State Bar Association; active member of the Trusts & Estates Law Section of the New York State Bar Association, member of the Special Needs Alliance, an invitation-only, national network of leading attorneys dedicated to the practice of disability and public benefits law, where she sits on the Board of Directors and co-chairs the Publications Committee; member of the Estate Planning Council of Eastern New York, Inc., (serving as President for the 2013/2014 year); Member of the National Academy of Elder Law Attorneys (NAELA); and Member of the Academy of Special Needs Planners.

 In March of 2016, Tara was elected to Fellowship in the American College of Trust and Estate Counsel (ACTEC).
 ACTEC is a non-profit association of attorneys and law professors dedicated to Trust and estate practice.
 Attorneys are elected to be fellows based on outstanding reputation, exceptional skill and substantial contributions to the trusts and estates field.